liamshen10/CS598_Final_Project/README.md

 ## 🚀 Running the Model

-1. Load the `simulated_noteevents.csv` into the notebook.
+1. Load the `sample10000.csv` into the notebook.
 2. Follow the notebook cells to:
    - Preprocess and tokenize data
    - Train ClinicalBERT using weak supervision